-4. Install a suitable tube onto drain (3).
+- Install a suitable tube onto drain (3).
 Open the drain valve (2).
 Rotate the drain valve counterclockwise.
-Two full turns are required.
-Loosen vent screw (1).
+Two full turns are required. - 4.
+Loosen the vent screw (1). - 5.
+Allow the fuel to drain into the container.
+If the fuel will not drain, loosen the vent screw on the secondary fuel filter.